Phoenix Super LPG Fuel Masters

-The Phoenix Fuel Masters is a professional basketball team owned by Phoenix Petroleum Philippines, Inc., which debuted in the Philippine Basketball Association (PBA) in the 2016 Commissioner's Cup.
+The Phoenix Super LPG Fuel Masters, or simply known as the Phoenix Fuel Masters, are a professional basketball team owned by Phoenix Petroleum Philippines, Inc., which debuted in the Philippine Basketball Association (PBA) in the 2016 Commissioner's Cup.
 The franchise began after the company acquired the second Barako Bull team in January 2016.

 History

 Background

 In March 2011, Phoenix Petroleum, a sponsor of the PBA games, had expressed interest in acquiring a PBA franchise and were in talks to acquire the franchise of the original Barako Bull Energy Boosters team, then-owned by the Energy Food and Drink, Inc. However, the team failed to get the two-thirds approval from the PBA Board of Governors to do so (the acquisition needed at least seven votes to proceed).
 Additionally, San Miguel Corporation would later rename one of their PBA teams, the San Miguel Beermen, to the Petron Blaze Boosters in the 2011 PBA Governors' Cup, thus putting a potential threat to Phoenix as SMC could block the competitor oil company's entry into the league.
 The Boosters would later revert their name back to SMB in 2014.

 In July 2011, a majority share of Energy Food and Drink was acquired the Lina Group led by Alberto Lina, who also owned the original Air21 Express.
 This led to the Energy Boosters being renamed to the Shopinas.com Clickers and the original Express to the newer Barako Bull Energy Cola, later shortened to Barako Bull Energy.